skoldborg/ai-agent/README.md

 This is a simple AI agent based on OpenAI for experimental purposes.

+The agent is conversational and has a memory (file based for now), meaning it can answer prompts and will remember your conversation.

 ## Setup

 This repo requires **Node.js version 20+**.